 Just like how a tiny seedling can sprout into a tall and lush plant, a small cannabis business can grow into a thriving, well-known brand.
 You just have to take the first step: break into the industry.

-If you're in New York, you'll have the opportunity to enter the cannabis market through the front door with a microbusiness license.
+If you're in New York, you'll have the opportunity to enter the cannabis market through the front door by securing a microbusiness license.

 Are you ready to kickstart your journey through this state's greenest industry?
-Our guide will walk you through the steps to get your NY cannabis microbusiness license!
+Our guide will walk you through the steps to get your New York cannabis microbusiness license!

 Understanding the NY Cannabis Microbusiness License

-New York offers a cannabis microbusiness license to businesses that meet certain requirements regarding the size of their canopy or the amount of cannabis they produce or sell.
+New York offers a cannabis microbusiness license to those operators who meet certain requirements regarding the size of their canopy or the amount of cannabis they produce or sell.

-Additionally, the NY cannabis microbusiness license offers a unique benefit: the ability to engage in a full range of cannabis operations.
-Simply put, licensees can perform multiple cannabis-related activities, from cultivation and processing to distribution and sale.
+This license type has a unique benefit: the ability to conduct a full range of cannabis operations.
+Simply put, as a licensee, you can perform multiple cannabis-related activities, from cultivation and processing to distribution and sale.

 Authorized Activities and Restrictions

-While this will depend on the authorization you request during the application process, a NY cannabis microbusiness license may allow you to engage in the following activities:
+While the specifics will depend on the option you choose during the application process, the NY cannabis microbusiness license allows for the following activities:

-- Cultivation: You're authorized to grow cannabis with this license, but your canopy size is limited to 3,500 ft2 for indoors, 5,000 ft2 for mixed light settings, and 10,000 ft2 for outdoors.
-If you decide to combine mixed light with outdoors, it'll be limited to 2,500 ft2 and 5,000 ft2, respectively.
+- Cultivation: You're authorized to grow cannabis, but your canopy size is limited to 3,500 ft² for indoors, 5,000 ft² for mixed light settings, and 10,000 ft² for outdoors.
+If you decide to combine mixed light with outdoors, it'll be restricted to 2,500 ft² and 5,000 ft², respectively.

-- Processing: With this license, you're authorized to operate a facility to process cannabis into different products.
-If you grow all your own biomass, there's no processing limit.
-However, you're allowed to purchase up to 500 lbs of cannabis biomass per calendar year from another licensee, such as a cultivator, microbusiness, cooperative or collective, Registered Organization with Dispensing (ROD), and Registered Organization with No Dispensing (ROND).
+- Processing: You can operate a facility to process cannabis into different products.
+If you grow all your own biomass, there's no processing limit on that material.
+However, you're also allowed to purchase up to 500 lbs of cannabis biomass (or a proportional amount of cannabis extract) per calendar year from another licensee, whether it's a cultivator, microbusiness, cooperative or collective, Registered Organization with Dispensing (ROD), or Registered Organization with No Dispensing (ROND).
 In that case, you can only process up to 1,700 lbs of biomass per year.

-- Sales and delivery: This license allows you to sell cannabis to licensed processors and your self-produced goods to distributors.
-You can also sell and deliver cannabis products directly to consumers from the microbusiness retail premises.
+- Sales and Delivery: You can sell your cannabis to licensed processors and your self-produced goods to distributors.
+This license also enables you to sell and deliver cannabis products directly to consumers from your microbusiness retail premises.

-- Event organization: With this license, you're authorized to organize and host cannabis events.
+- Event Organization: You're authorized to organize and host cannabis events.

 The NY cannabis microbusiness license comes with some restrictions regarding ownership, such as:

-- License holders must engage in cannabis cultivation and at least one more authorized activity.
+- License holders must engage in cannabis cultivation and at least one other authorized activity.

 - Only passive investors may have an interest in more than one license type that authorizes cultivation, including the microbusiness one.